 An application and promissory note must be completed each year for private loans.
 Many lenders allow you to initiate the loan application online.
 However, once the application is initiated, a promissory note must be returned to the lender for disbursement.

 Students may be requested to certify the accuracy of information on the FAFSA in a process called verification.
 Students who are selected for verification will be notified about the required documentation and deadlines.
 All documents must be completed and returned to the Financial Aid Office before funds will be disbursed.

 Budget Increase Application

 This one-page form, whereby the student can document certain expenses incurred while attending Southwestern, is used to help the student qualify for additional funds.
 The completion of this form could be beneficial, for instance, for any married student with children.
 Documentation verifying the expenses listed must be attached to the form.
-The form may be downloaded.

 Occasionally, changes are made in government programs during the application process requiring the Financial Aid Office to collect additional information from students.
 A prompt reply to such a request is necessary to facilitate the disbursement of financial aid funds.

 To be considered for institutional scholarships, a separate application form must be completed and is available in the Financial Aid Office.